 Preheat the smoker to 120C/250F using the desired hardwood.
 I used applewood chips.

 Brush the beef with olive oil.
-Mix together the sea salt, black pepper, dried parsley, and garlic powder and rub over the beef.
+Mix together the sea salt, black pepper, dried parsley, and garlic powder, and rub over the beef.
+The tenderloin should be evenly coated on all sides with no bare spots.

 Place the beef directly on the smoker and away from the direct heat.
-Smoke the beef for 1 hour or until the inner temperature reaches 110F.
+Smoke the beef for 1 hour, or until the internal temperature reaches 120°F for rare (or your desired doneness in the notes below).

-Transfer the beef onto the grill or a hot cast iron skillet and sear on all sides for 5 minutes.
+Transfer the beef to a hot grill or a hot cast-iron skillet and sear on all sides for 5 minutes.
+The outside should develop a dark, caramelized crust while the center remains pink.

-Allow the beef to rest 10-15 minutes before slicing and serving.
+Allow the beef to rest for 15 minutes before slicing and serving.

 Notes